abcxyz/github-metrics-aggregator/README.md

 # GitHub Metrics Aggregator

-Service to ingest GitHub webhook event payloads.
+GitHub Metrics Aggregator (GMA) is made up of two components, webhook service and retry service.
+The webhook service ingests GitHub webhook event payloads.
 This service will post all requests to a PubSub topic for ingestion and aggregation into BigQuery.
+The retry service will run on a configurable cadence and redeliver events that failed to process by the webhook service.

 ## Architecture